HiroFujisame/Nend-Sudes/README.md

 ---

 22/mar/2021 - Today my friend went to the hospital because he tried to cut open a bag of cheese on sticks and got four stitches hahahah, I'll never forget this day.
 XD

+---

+24/mar/2021 - Three of my female friends wanted to hang out with me this week..
+I feel so requested :3 I'm not breaking the quarantine yet tho!